Wingkelinks/find_my_water_MSP2/README.md

 ###### Code Institute MS2 / Interactive Front-End Development

-An interactive and responsive, multi-page website with the primary function of enabling users to search and locate existing tidal/ocean pools in and around Australia.
+An interactive and responsive, multi-page website with the primary function of enabling users to search and locate existing tidal/ocean pools along Australian coastlines.

 ## UX